Tiggorssen/mesos-scheduler-client/README.md

 This is a simple client for easier implementation of scheduler logic.
 It is a wrapper around the mesos [RxJava client](https://github.com/mesosphere/mesos-rxjava).
 But no RxJava is needed for implementation.

-Built in is that the wrapper remembers frameworkId and handles acknowledge calls automatically.
+This wrapper also remembers the frameworkId and handles acknowledge calls automatically.
+But you do need to save it if you want to be able to reconnect to the same framework.

 ## Usage